North Carolina Adoption Assistance and Adoption Costs: What You Need to Know

 Under NC DSS policy, a child is considered special needs for adoption assistance purposes if they have one or more of the following characteristics:

-Meeting the special needs criteria does not happen automatically — the DSS caseworker must formally document the special needs classification in the child's case file, and the adoption assistance agreement must be negotiated and signed before the adoption is finalized.
-If you miss the window before finalization, you cannot go back and negotiate assistance retroactively.
+Meeting the special needs criteria does not happen automatically — the DSS caseworker must formally document the special needs classification in the child's case file.
+DSS-5013 provides for signatures before or after finalization; confirm the timing, eligibility, and terms with DSS.

 These are the standard rates.
 Children with high medical needs or HIV-positive status may qualify for supplemental payments: